smwebstudio/web-scrap/readme.md

 ## A PHP/JS web scraper for 10web's blog
-Simple web application that scrapes and aggregates 10Web’s latest blog posts and shows them on the front page.
-Must be changed to CLI app
+Simple CLI web application that scrapes and aggregates 10Web’s latest blog posts and shows them on the front page.

+Please notice, that the app is in dev mode.
+Sorry for any trouble caused.
+Please accept my sincere apologies.

 Some of the feature include:
 * Dependencies managed through composer